-I had to opportunity to use one of the landowner tags that wasn’t taken for a muzzleload hunt in New Mexico.
+I had the opportunity to use one of the landowner tags that wasn’t taken for a muzzleloader hunt in New Mexico.
 This would mean I can use a muzzleloader, crossbow or compound/traditional bow.
-I only had the weekend to hunt, but took advantage of the opportunity none the less.
+I only had the weekend to hunt but took advantage of the opportunity.
 I chose my TenPoint Crossbow for the hunt.

 It snowed and snowed the night before my hunt.
 We woke up before light the first morning and headed to look for an elk.
 The tag was E/S (either sex), meaning I could take a legal bull or a cow.
 I chose on day one to look for a bull.
-Hank and I hiked through the snow in 27 degree temps all morning.
+Hank and I hiked through the snow in 27-degree temps all morning.
 The area we were hunting had NO fresh tracks.
-With the storm all the animals were hunkered down, except a few random coyote tracks, ours were the only fresh in the snow.
-We headed back to the truck and decided we would saddle horses and ride another area.
+All the animals were hunkered down with the storm except a few random coyote tracks; ours were the only fresh in the snow.
+We returned to the truck and decided to saddle horses and ride another area.

 With only two days to hunt, we decided we could cover a lot more ground on the horses and locate where the elk were hunkering down.

-It was 28 degrees and the wind blew through us.
+It was 28 degrees, and the wind blew through us.
 We bundled up and mounted our horses for the afternoon.
 After we crested the first hill, we saw two bulls bedded about 1000 yards away.
-I would need to get a lot closer to get a show with my TenPoint.
+I would need to get closer to get a shot with my TenPoint.
 We decided we would play the wind and circle around.
 Next thing we knew, we saw a spike run from the trees, and then a cow was standing directly in from of us.
 The wind circled and swirled.
-We knew the stalk was going to be tough, but we dismounted and slowly began to circle toward the bulls.
+We knew the stalk would be tough, but we dismounted and slowly began to circle toward the bulls.

 Day two brought us similar experiences.
-We spotted, we stalked and toward the end of the day as we rode across a field, I spotted what I thought were three cows in the trees less that 100 yards away.
+We spotted, we stalked, and toward the end of the day, as we rode across a field, I spotted what I thought were three cows in the trees less than 100 yards away.

-I dismounted from Cowboy, aka “Mr. Man”, and snuck a little closer.
-Two of the elk were back behind the oak brush, but one was up front.
+I dismounted from Cowboy, aka “Mr. Man,” and snuck closer.
+Two elk were behind the oak brush, but one was upfront.
 I could see the whole body but not the head.
 I asked Hank “Can you see if it’s really a cow?”
 He looked and looked.
 I found my mark and waited for the word.
 He kept whispering to wait.
 We couldn’t get a clear view of the head.
 Then he said “NO.”